Khaled-AlAsadi/DriveTrainer/README.md

 ## About

 DriveReady is a website that allows user to learn about various roadsigns and traficRules.
 It has a login system, a quiz for the user to train.
 The main functionality of Adding,Updating,Deleting is purposed only for "Administrators/staff".
-Every person with the administrator privilage can do the "CRUD" operations
+Every person with the administrator privilage can do the "CRUD" operations.
+The site uses pictures from another webpage, in case the images does not render in the futures it should be due an error with the links.

 ---